-While the Annual Plan and the actions and goals contained in it are an integral part of describing what we are doing and wanting to achieve on the Coast, it is important to note that it is a reflection of a much larger programme of work.
+The actions and goals contained in our Statement of Intent and Annual Plan are an integral part of describing what we are doing and wanting to achieve on the Coast.
+However it is important to note that it is a reflection of a much larger programme of work.